Henkjan1110/intro-programming-website/data/week6/1-objects-within-objects.md

 <h2>Language Formatting</h2>

-The statement "1 items" is not exactly proper English -- a better form would be "1 item".
+The statement "1 items" is not exactly proper English, and a better form would be "1 item".
 The lack of items could also be expressed as "no items".
 Implement this change to the toString method of the `Suitcase` class.

 The output of the previous program should now look as follows: